shakfu/cyfaust/README.md

 ## Status

-Wrapping and modularization are mostly complete except for a few areas (see `TODO`).
+- Wrapping and modularization are mostly complete except for a few areas (see `TODO`).

-Early focus on stamping out memory leaks and resource cleanup bugs seems to have paid off as the intermittent segfaults which plagued early versions are now quite rare across the two supported platforms.
+- Early focus on stamping out memory leaks and resource cleanup bugs seems to have paid off as the intermittent segfaults which plagued early versions are now relatively rare across the two supported platforms.

+- A significant effort was put into moving more complex build or setup logic from the `Makefile` or bash scripts to python scripts.
+These are generally triggered from the `Makefile`:

+    - `scripts/setup_faust.py`: downloads, builds, and installs faust into the project's `bin`, `lib`, and `share` folders

+    - `scripts/wheel_mgr.py`: handles wheel building ops.

+    - `scripts/get_debug_python.py`: builds a local debug python and installs it into `cyfaust/python` for additional debugging capabilities.

-While Linux support has progressed well, there are still some issues to resolve.
+- While Linux support has progressed well, there are still some issues to resolve such as:

+    - support is more recent, therefore the expectation of more instability and bugs, etc.

+    - the more fragmented nature of linux audio drivers (currently ALSO is only supported).

+    - binary size and compatibility across linux distributions (the need to build on a `manylinux` container for example)

-Another current challenge is to automate wheel building across supported platforms and architectures.
+- Another current challenge is to automate wheel building across supported platforms and architectures.
 Despite the availabilty of infrastructure such as github actions and [cibuildwheel](https://github.com/pypa/cibuildwheel), this has proven to be more complex than anticipated.

-Current priorities are to:
+So in summary, current priorities are to:

-- Address any instability, crashes, memory leaks, etc. that may occur.
+- Address any instances of instability, crashes, memory leaks, etc. that may occur.

 - Complete Linux support.